Top

 Is sleep affecting your weight?
 Yes!

 Hopefully by now you will see it is really important to get a good night’s sleep.
+For me, a good sleep is the foundation upon which healthy lifestyle related decisions sit.
 A variety of hormones are involved in sleep, many of which affect your appetite and your ability to manage your weight.
 The mechanisms by which they play out may be different between men and women, but we all tend to eat more if we don’t get enough sleep.
-We eat more junk food, or foods which we find comforting, which are usually junk foods.
+We eat more junk food, or foods which we find comforting, even bigger servings of healthy food than normal.
 If we manage to keep to a calorie prescription to enable weight loss, we may lose lean tissue rather than fat.
-So create a good sleep routine, and watch the weight loss happen : )
+So create a good sleep routine, and watch the weight loss happen.

 Felicity Lyons